House of Thurn und Taxis: History

-Rainer Maria Rilke wrote his Duino Elegies while visiting Princess Marie of Thurn and Taxis (née Princess of Hohenlohe, wife of Prince Alexander) at her family's Duino Castle near Trieste.
+A younger branch was formed with the Czech branch of the House of Thurn and Taxis.
+The poet Rainer Maria Rilke wrote his Duino Elegies while visiting Princess Marie of Thurn and Taxis (née Princess of Hohenlohe, wife of Prince Alexander from the Bohemian branch at Loučeň) at her family's Duino Castle near Trieste.
 Rilke later dedicated his only novel (The Notebooks of Malte Laurids Brigge) to the princess, who was his patroness.
 Her son Prince Alexander (1881–1937) became an Italian citizen named Principe della Torre e Tasso and was raised in 1923 by the Italian king to Duke of Castel Duino.
 Today Duino Castle belongs to his grandson, Prince Carlo della Torre e Tasso, Duca di Castel Duino (b.
 1952).
 The Duino branch is part of the family's Czech branch that in the early 19th century settled in Bohemia (now the Czech Republic).

 Several members of the family have been Knights of Malta.

 Until 1919, the titles of the head of the princely house were His Serene Highness the Fürst von Thurn und Taxis, Prince of Buchau and Prince of Krotoszyn, Duke of Wörth and Donaustauf, Princely Count of Friedberg-Scheer, Count of Valle-Sássina, Marchtal, Neresheim etc., Hereditary Postmaster General.

 The current head of the house of Thurn and Taxis is Albert II, 12th Prince of Thurn and Taxis, son of Johannes and his wife, Gloria.
-The family is one of the wealthiest in Germany.
+To this day, the family is among the largest landowners in Germany.
+Nevertheless, following Prince Johannes's death in 1990, his estate had to be consolidated due to heavy debts incurred from the acquisition of several international companies and the inheritance taxes that fell due.
+In 1992, the Fürst Thurn und Taxis Bank was sold to Schmidtbank which in turn was taken over by Commerzbank in 2004.
 The family's brewery was sold to the Paulaner Group of Munich in 1996, but it still produces beer under the brand of Thurn und Taxis.
+Princess Gloria, widowed at an early age and a prominent public figure, achieved a turnaround by selling companies, a large number of properties and works of art, and continues to manage the family's business interests to this day.